 What We Do:

 - We pair employers with job seekers who are eager to learn a trade.
 We encourage apprenticeships.

-- Our program provides reimbursement to employers for costs associated with training based costs – typically up to 50% under a specialized grant.
-The employee must commit a probationary period of 480 hours.
-Once obligation is fulfilled, we will pay the employer back half of all wages and costs associated with training.
+- Our program provides reimbursement to employers for costs associated with training based costs – typically 50% under a specialized grant.
+Once the employee completes 480 hours, we will pay the employer back half of all wages.

 - We facilitate the hiring process, manage and supervise work hours and take inventory of the applicant’s progress.